-If your butter is too soft, your cupcakes will end up sink in the middle and create an uneven crumb.
+If your butter is too soft, your cupcakes will end up sinking in the middle and create an uneven crumb.

 While it may look and smell heavenly, your cupcakes will collapse once you remove them from the oven, resulting in a dense cupcake – far from ideal.

 Once you take them out and they start cooling down, they will start to lose all the air and begin to sink in the middle and start pulling away from the cases.
-This sinkage makes your cupcake very dense in the middle.

-This makes it easier to control the rise and you minimises the risk of underdoing it with raising agents.
+This makes it easier to control the rise and you minimise the risk of underdoing it with raising agents.

 If you end up using plain flour with baking powder, make sure you measure the ingredients out correctly.